Aarav-Sukhadiya/AuraVerse/README.md

 🌐 Overview

-  AuraVerse allows multiple users to log in securely and maintain their own isolated file-storage environments.
+  It allows multiple users to log in securely and maintain their own isolated file-storage environments.
   Each user gets:

   their own private folder